This lesson introduces the Ancient Greek alphabet through explanations, videos and exercises.

 The Later Uncial Script

-The seed that was early Greek writing sprouted into a number of different scripts.
-By the first millenium of our era, Hellenic Koine Greek (ΚΟΙΝΗ just means "common") takes over as the spoken language, thanks to Alexander's conquest and the later iron grip of the Roman Empire.
-Throughout the Eastern Empire, Greek was the standard written language.
-The Greek alphabet we see used in texts during this time is also "uppercase only".
-But it looks somewhat distinct.
+The seed of early Greek writing sprouted into a number of different scripts.
+By the first millenium of our era, Hellenic Koine Greek (ΚΟΙΝΗ just means "common") took over as the spoken language, thanks to Alexander's conquest.
+This multinational role was only solidified under the iron grip of the Romans.
+Throughout the Eastern Empire, Greek stood as the standard written language.

 Like the original uppercase script, Uncials were written with no spaces between words.